Little Warrior by Lisa Engelken

 Her sonic palate colors cacophonous then suddenly strips down, naked.
 Consonance and dissonance interweave, swirl and wrestle for position while her voice cuts raw, soars in sheer power or floats pristine.

-Little Warrior four of Lisa’s originals, plus adaptations of works by Tom Waits, The Cars, Abbey Lincoln, and Joni Mitchell.
+Little Warrior features four of Lisa’s originals, plus adaptations of works by Tom Waits, The Cars, Abbey Lincoln, and Joni Mitchell.
 She is grateful to have received the personal review and blessing of Wayne Shorter to record “Undertow,” a new lyric version of his haunting classic “Nefertiti.”
 Lisa decided to put her Italian language skills to work, and included the joyous samba “Viva la felicita’,” written by Franco Godi wrote for the 70′s Italian children’s cartoon “Signor Rossi.”

 Little Warrior is in follow-up to Lisa’s 2010 release Caravan, that propelled her onto the national jazz scene and was named among the Best of 2010 by the Jazz Journalists Association.
 Caravan features ten tracks that breathe new life into jazz and Brazilian standards, as well as includes bold adaptations Billy Idol’s “White Wedding” and “From the Earth,” Lisa’s exciting lyric version of Freddie Hubbard’s jazz-funk classic “Red Clay.”